najazul/ORDERING_SYSTEM_IN_LOGISIM/README.md

 # ORDERING_SYSTEM_IN_LOGISIM
-A simple MCU for order, pay, and change system in LOGISIm
+A simple MCU for order, pay, and change system in LOGISIM